Rewind789/wanderer-archive/index.md

 WHY IS THIS NOT SYNCING....I'm getting schizophrenia...
 > caused by music
+> also from randoms (my friends) asking if I am genshin related, I AM NOT TwT

 My inventory and library are currently in an establishment within the [Town](/wanderer-archive/the-town.md), an oasis where I rest and wander no further (even though I'm a wanderer....)